leiradel/lrproxy/README.md

 ## Build

-It's just two files, so just build a shared library out of them:
+It's just two files, so just build a shared library out of them, using `-DPROXY_FOR=dosbox_pure_libretro.so` to specify the core you want it to load:

 ```
 $ gcc -O2 -fPIC -shared -o proxy_core.so lrproxy.c dynlib.c